trishume/trishume.github.com/_posts/2016-02-02-a-reverse-engineering-adventure-eye-tribes-usb-protocol.md

 That picture is captured with a gain level of around `0` but I noticed in the logs that the tracking server was setting the gain level around `51`.
 But when I adjusted the gain that high, the 8 bit green values used to hold the image started wrapping around leading to a messed up image.
-This might be the cause of the tracking quality issues I've been having, but the real server might do something to mitigate this.
+This might be the cause of the tracking quality issues I've been having, but the real server might do something to mitigate this. **Edit:** I've since discovered that lowering the exposure to compensate negates this issue, so I assume the real server uses a higher frame rate and lower exposure so they need the high gain setting.
+Another neat thing about the exposure is if you set it really long it can effectively take still pictures without the LEDs on.

 Next I used the feature of the demo app to save a video to my drive, which interestingly started replacing some frames with pure green, which didn't happen at all in the live preview.
 I later discovered that the 1 minute movie it saved was *10 gigabytes* because it wasn't using any compression.
 It is possible the dropped frames were my SSD bottlenecking the video capture.